 Things worked out slightly differently for Liz.
 Although she enjoyed and excelled at STEM in school, she ended up taking English, geography and French at A-level.
 This led her to a degree in physical geography which included a lot of science.
 Liz says: “The split on the course was 50/50, male and female as geography was traditionally seen as female subject and science more male.”

 For Cerys the gender split was pronounced: “Typically for the time, I was the only female on the course and one of just three women in the whole year group.”

-Despite holding a degree in physics, Cerys’ strong track record in maths and taking exams pointed her towards a career in accountancy.
-Starting out as a management accountant for EON, Cerys then moved into aerospace and defence before crossing over into retail where she worked in strategic planning, project management and IT management.
+Despite holding a degree in physics, Cerys’ strong track record in math and taking exams pointed her towards a career in accountancy.
+Starting out as a management accountant for EON, Cerys then moved into aerospace and defense before crossing over into retail where she worked in strategic planning, project management and IT management.

-This path led her to join REPL, initially as a project manager before sitting in most seats giving her experience across the entire organisation.
+This path led her to join REPL, initially as a project manager before sitting in most seats giving her experience across the entire organization.

 Following a slightly different path, Liz started her career in retail before working for law enforcement as an intelligence officer.
 This role involved gathering new requirements for and training people on IT systems, a journey that eventually led her to REPL.

 With both women now working in senior leadership roles, it’s clear that the glass ceiling that exists in so many tech firms has been smashed at REPL.
 And they believe that for other women to follow in their footsteps, finding the right tech company to work for is paramount.